26 JUNE 2015 – THE REGISTRATION IS NOW CLOSED

 Most of the classes will be held at the Conservatory of Music, Dance and Theater, where we will benefit from spacious rooms and good facilities (chairs, desks, pianos…) The concerts will take place in two halls of the city: the auditorium ’L’Echo’, a brand new hall 5 minutes walk from the Conservatory, and the beautiful Council Chamber of the City Hall.
 As usual, a concert will take place every evening with free admission for the participants of the Summer School.

+A choice of affordable accommodation is already listed on this website.
 Le Kremlin-Bicêtre is easy to reach by public transport, either from the airports or train stations in Paris.
 If you come by air and have a choice, Orly Airport is much closer than Charles de Gaulle airport.

 The fee for this Summer School includes lessons, workshops and concerts, but not accommodation, meals or transportation which you need to book yourself.
 Booking for the Summer School has been opened since February.